richieganney/Makers-bnb/README.md

 rspec
 ```

-## Screenshot of some of the features
+## Screenshots of some of the features
 1. Sign up

 <img src="./public/images/screen_request_a_booking.png" width="576" height="276"